viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

    If you are not using a Try Viam rover, you can choose objects in your smart machine's surroundings instead.

 1. Repeat this process for other images that contain objects you want your model to be able to identify.
-   Once you have added a tag to an image, you can select that tag from the **Tags** drop down menu for other images that also feature the tagged object.
+   Once you have added a tag to an image, you can select that tag from the **Tags** dropdown menu for other images that also feature the tagged object.

    {{< alert title="Tip" color="tip" >}}